-Many of Michigan’s tribal casinos will partner with big online brands like PokerStars and DraftKings.
+Many of Michigan’s tribal casinos will partner with big online brands like PokerStars, DraftKings and FanDuel Casino in Michigan.
 At least one, however, is carving its own path.
 FireKeepers was one of the first Michigan casinos to announce its plans, and it will launch a FireKeepers online casino app and website under its own brand, using Scientific Games as its technology provider.

 This, combined with the low cost to entry, may mean that the Michigan market may feature more local brands and be split more ways than Pennsylvania and New Jersey, both of which are dominated by a few large companies.